Puddle Moon, Alex Turner, 1975

 Harrison Hot Springs and Agassiz, though largely at the periphery of this cultural moment, were powerfully affected by it, nonetheless.
 New artistic influences and social practices—the books and generation-defining music of the day, the exuberant sexuality—all made their way to the Upper Fraser Valley, brought largely by its returning sons and daughters.
 Alex, among them.

 Alex Turner draws on his sixty-year history with this magical place to create a work of great intimacy and depth.
-The area’s mountains, its waterways, the mores of its small towns drive the novella’s lyricism—deep evocations of time and place revealed through language that is both poetic, humorous and exuberantly down to earth.
+The area’s mountains, its waterways, the mores of its small towns drive the novel’s lyricism—deep evocations of time and place revealed through language that is both poetic, humorous and exuberantly down to earth.